 Windows could not start the WLAN Auto Config service on the local computer.
 Error 1068: The dependency service or group failed to start.

-After doing some research on this issue, we came around this solution posted at Microsoft Community which helped us to solve this problem.
+After doing some research on this issue, we came across this solution posted at Microsoft Community which helped us to solve this problem.
 We are therefore sharing it with all of you.

 Windows could not start the WLAN AutoConfig service on the local computer